 A significant portion of our revenue historically has been generated by end-users in connection with the development of large capital projects.
 The businesses of most of our large capital project customers are, to varying degrees, cyclical and historically have experienced periodic downturns.
 Profitability in the development of large capital projects is highly sensitive to supply and demand cycles and commodity prices, which historically have been volatile, and our customers in this industry have tended to delay large capital projects, including expensive maintenance and upgrades, during industry downturns.
+The demand for large capital projects may be further constrained by the uncertainty caused by the recent changes in United States trade policy.
 Customer project delays and cancellations may limit our ability to realize value from our backlog as expected and cause fluctuations in the timing or the amount of revenue earned and the profitability of our business in a particular period.
 In addition, such delays and cancellations may lead to significant fluctuations in results of operations from quarter to quarter, making it difficult to predict our financial performance on a quarterly basis.